 One of the main reasons we are so scared of sickness and disease is because of the nagging fear that we don’t fully understand what could be going on within our bodies.
 We go to a doctor because we want to listen to a recognized expert tell us what the problem could be and the best way to fight it.
 You will do your healthcare product a whole lot of good if you demonstrate that you are a source of reliable, fact-based knowledge about the associated health issue.

-Many people will go to the Internet first for information before they set up an appointment with their doctor.
-In fact, since it isn’t really that one visits the doctor for each and every minute ache and pain they experience, the Internet has fast become the go-to resource for mild to moderate health issues.
-It’s only when the online suggestions fail to deliver the desired results that people will seek expertise offline.
+Many people will go to the Internet first for information before setting up an appointment with their doctor.
+In fact, since it isn’t really that one visits the doctor for each minute ache and pain they experience, the Internet has fast become the go-to resource for mild to moderate health issues.
+Only when the online suggestions fail to deliver the desired results will people seek expertise offline.

 It’s therefore important that your website and social media pages provide the answers your target audience is looking for.
 Refer and link to credible studies that support your arguments.
 Make your content so authoritative that people are comfortably linking back to it when discussing the subject matter elsewhere online (to understand the gravity of backlinks in SEO, get more on this site).